Ocyrus47/milestone2/README.md

     <li>As a user, I want to be able to use the app in my mobile and ipads so I can follow the recipe while cooking.</li>
 </ol>

+### Project Scope

+#### The following feature will be in scope for this project

+- Index page with dish and recipe contents and manual.
+- Ability to search recipes and dishes using aplhabets or dish name .
+- Recipes starting with the alphabets will show up in grid blocks with name and view button.
+- View button in searched recipe will open the details for the recipe.
+- Empty input will prompt the user with alert.
+- Invalid recipe or dish name will prompt the user with alert.

+#### Possible future implementations currently out of scope include:

+- Implement a contact us page for user to suggest any recipes they would like to add to the app.
+- Create a sign up process allowing the user to login the app and favourite certain dish and recipe.
+-  Creating comment sections in for each recipe to build user cummunity.

+## Accessibility

+The site has been built with accessibility in mind to ensure that it is always a positive experience.

+This has been achieved by:
+- Semantic HTML.
+- Choosing fonts and colours with high contrast.
+- Adequate aria-labels for interactive features.
+- Adequate alt attributes for images.

+## Wireframes